-- 58. Involved First Nations' eligibility to receive funding will depend on whether they participate in Involved First Nation Jurisdiction Meetings or ad hoc working groups as applicable. - 59.
-Interested First Nations' eligibility to receive funding will depend on whether they participate in Interested First Nation information sessions.
+- 52. Engaged First Nations' eligibility to receive funding will depend on whether they participate in Engaged First Nation Jurisdiction Meetings or ad hoc working groups as applicable. - 53.
+Commencing in fiscal year 2024/2025 Interested, Committed and Accepted Offer First Nations are only eligible to receive support funding from FNESC for a total of five years.
+Such funding will be subject to FNESC receiving funding from Canada to support Engaged First Nations.